 - Remove the saucepan from the heat and slowly pour about half of the hot heavy whipping cream into the egg mixture, making sure to whisk constantly.

-- Add the tempered egg mixture to the saucepan with the rest of the heavy whipping cream.
+- Add the tempered egg mixture back to the saucepan.

 - Return the saucepan to medium-low heat and cook for 3-4 minutes, stirring constantly, until mixture registers 160°F (71°C) on a thermometer and coats the back of a spoon (do not boil).
 Remove from the heat and pour the mixture through a fine-mesh strainer into a heat-safe bowl.
 Set aside.